heptarch/heptarch.github.io/drafts/demon.md

  about the platforms in drowse and languor---the newspapers wilting with damp---lamps lit at midday---and even the bronze likeness of George Stephenson, that commanding and self-willed presence, seems asleep.
- There is a bump, and a low-pitched screech muffled by the vapour.
+ There is a bump, and an odd sound muffled by the vapour.
  The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and rum.